Skip to main content

 So, your mirror glass more closely resembles a Jackson Pollock-esque spattered art piece than a shiny, reflective surface?
 In a busy house, this is just an inevitability – think of each toothpaste fleck as a smudge of honour.
 You'll be tempted to head straight for the glass, when cleaning.
 But hold on.
 Tackling the frame first (if there is one), will help avoid transferring any gritty grime straight back onto your surface.
 Patience is a virtue – we'll get to the good bit soon.

-The best way to clean mirrors is, therefore, to start by choosing a cleaning spray that’s appropriate for the frame material (whether that be glass, metal or wood), spraying a bit of the spray onto a moistened piece of kitchen paper, before wiping the frame all over, paying attention to the corners and edges next to the glass.
+The best way to clean mirrors is, therefore, to start by choosing a cleaning spray that’s appropriate for the frame material (whether that be glass, metal or wood), spraying a bit of the spray onto a moistened piece of paper towel, before wiping the frame all over, paying attention to the corners and edges next to the glass.

 3. Clean excess dirt off the glass